microsoft/Phi-3CookBook/md/05.Evaluation/Promptflow.md

  [Microsoft Prompt Flow](https://microsoft.github.io/promptflow/index.html) is a visual workflow automation tool that allows users to create automated workflows using pre-built templates and custom connectors.
 It is designed to enable developers and business analysts to quickly build automated processes for tasks such as data management, collaboration, and process optimization.
 With Prompt Flow, users can easily connect different services, applications, and systems, and automate complex business processes.

  Microsoft Prompt Flow is designed to streamline the end-to-end development cycle of AI applications powered by Large Language Models (LLMs).
-Whether you’re ideating, prototyping, testing, evaluating, or deploying LLM-based applications, Prompt Flow simplifies the process and enables you to build LLM apps with production quality.
+Whether you're ideating, prototyping, testing, evaluating, or deploying LLM-based applications, Prompt Flow simplifies the process and enables you to build LLM apps with production quality.

 ## Here are the key features and benefits of using Microsoft Prompt Flow:

 **Interactive Authoring Experience**

-Prompt Flow provides a visual representation of your flow’s structure, making it easy to understand and navigate your projects.
+Prompt Flow provides a visual representation of your flow's structure, making it easy to understand and navigate your projects.
 It offers a notebook-like coding experience for efficient flow development and debugging.

 **Prompt Variants and Tuning**